Healey, North Yorkshire: Governance

 Until 1974 Healey was part of Masham Rural District (before 1934 Masham Urban District) in the North Riding of Yorkshire.
-It is now part of the Borough of Harrogate in North Yorkshire.
+From 1974 to 2023 it was part of the Borough of Harrogate, it is now administered by the unitary North Yorkshire Council.

 The parish now shares a grouped parish council, known as Fearby, Healey and District Parish Council, with Colsterdale, Fearby, Ellingstring and Ilton cum Pott.

 Church

-The church, dedicated to St Paul, is a Grade II* Listed building completed in 1848.
+St Paul's Church, Healey, is a Grade II* Listed building completed in 1848.
 It was designed in the decorative style by the Victorian architect Edward Buckton Lamb and has a central tower with a spire.
 The stained glass east window was donated by Sir Robert Frankland-Russell.
 The north window was commissioned by Lamb and bears his initials.
 The west window may also be to his design.

 School

-Kell Bank Church of England Primary School, midway between Healey and the neighbouring village of Fearby, serves both villages.
+Kell Bank Church of England Primary School, midway between Healey and the neighbouring village of Fearby, served both villages.
 It was founded in 1822 by William Heslington and William Danby.
-In 1890 it had an attendance of 60, but by February 2021 the school roll had fallen to only 6 pupils and plans were announced to close it.
+In 1890 it had an attendance of 60, and still had 45 pupils in 2013, but by February 2021 the school roll had fallen to only 6 pupils and plans were announced to close it.
+The last pupils left in July 2021.